Sedeniono/VSDoxyHighlighter/README.md

 # VSDoxyHighlighter
-Extension for Visual Studio to provide syntax highlighting in Visual Studio for doxygen-style C++ comments
+Extension for Visual Studio 2022 to provide syntax highlighting in Visual Studio for doxygen-style C++ comments

+This is a work in progress.